top of page

 PROPOSED BDA PROMISES

-Please use these proposed BDA Promises from BDA Workshops (group #122319, bdaworkshops.org) as you envision your future as a solvent DA and BDA member and successful business owner, independent contractor, entrepreneur, working artist, or other earner in the modern marketplace.
+Please use these proposed BDA Promises from BDA Workshops (BDA members helping BDA members ... and DA members too, bdaworkshops.org) as you envision your future as a solvent DA and BDA member and successful business owner, independent contractor, entrepreneur, working artist, or other earner in the modern marketplace.
 Enjoy!

 PROPOSED BDA PROMISES — SHORT FORM